 Granite is available in a wide variety of colors and patterns because of how it’s formed, the cooling process into molten material.

 It typically costs between $2,000 and $4,000 to buy a slab of granite.
-And when you purchase granite from a wholesale merchant, you can save some cash.
+And when you purchase granite from a wholesale merchant, you might save some cash.

 You can also save money doing the preliminary work DIY.
 But it’s best to have the fabrication and installation of your granite countertops done by a pro.
 Here’s how to find cheap granite.

-The price of quartz can run higher.
-The typical cost to purchase and install quartz countertops can run as little as $1,500 but can get as high as 5,500.
+The price of quartz can run higher than your basic builder grade granite.
+The typical cost to purchase and install quartz countertops can run as little as $1,500 but can get as high as $5,500.